Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- This season, Bam Adebayo has made 8.0 shots from the floor per game, which accounts for 18.7% of his team's total makes.
+- This season, Bam Adebayo has made 8.0 shots from the floor per game, which adds up to 18.7% of his team's total makes.

-- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per game.
+- Defensively, the Nuggets are eighth in the NBA, allowing 112.5 points per game.

-- The Nuggets are the best team in the league, giving up 40.8 rebounds per game.
+- Conceding 40.8 rebounds per contest, the Nuggets are the best team in the league.

-- Conceding 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.
+- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.

 Bam Adebayo vs. the Nuggets